-This report shows pull requests grouped by time taken to merge or decline them.
+Resolution Time Distribution report shows pull requests grouped by the time taken to merge or decline them.
 This helps you see the most frequent resolution times and analyze code review process.

 The report helps you answer such questions as: